saboor989/5443-Big-Data-saboor/Assignment3-Writeup.md

   Warning: Permanently added 'slave' (RSA) to the list of known hosts.
   Ubuntu 10.04

-* Information on Master and slave cluster can be found but the master acting as the slave to another cluster is a bit     difficult to find out.
+*Q2> Ans>
+   Yes every one in the class can add all other in the network as slaves.
+Hadoop support the master and many slaves
+   cluster.
+   Yes the master in the cluster be a slave to other masters but with certain conditions.